slack-samples/deno-message-translator/README.md

 [Functions](https://api.slack.com/future/functions) are reusable building blocks of automation that accept inputs, perform calculations, and provide outputs.
-Functions can be used independently or as steps in Workflows.
+Functions can be used independently or as steps in workflows.

 ### `/workflows`

 A [Workflow](https://api.slack.com/future/workflows) is a set of steps that are executed in order.
-Each step in a Workflow is a function.
+Each step in a workflow is a function.

 Workflows can be configured to run without user input or they can collect input by beginning with a [form](https://api.slack.com/future/forms) before continuing